Rudolph Diesel, A Patent, and Coal

 In early 1890 he had a chance to follow his personal aspirations to make an efficient engine and by 1893 he had filed the first German patent: DRP 67207.
 This mechanical work on the diesel engine was done in Germany at the MAN company headquarters in Augsburg Germany.

-Like Olive Oil or Peanut Oil, they contain Saturated and Unsaturated fats.
+Olive Oil or Peanut Oil are common oils still in use today (more often for cooking than burning), they contain saturated and unsaturated fats.
 Because many vegetable oils become rancid, they are not commonly found in industrial uses (unless further refinement is made).
 Recently vegetable oils have been recycled from restaurant fat-frier's and used as biofuel in diesel engines.
 This type of fuel oil was definitely available and could have been a fuel choice, but it is not mentioned in either patent.

-Natural & Organic by definition – and previously from Phytoplankton (plant) and Zooplankton (animal) these marine life forms rain their organic matter onto the seafloor.
-The volume of marine organic matter significantly dwarfs terrestrial plant and animal organic matter and is commonly thought as the source of most Mineral Oil deposits.
+Formed from ancient Phytoplankton (plant) and Zooplankton (animal) these marine life forms rain their organic matter onto the seafloor.
 The formation of Mineral Oil takes many millions of years undergoing increased heat and pressure from geologic processes as the layers of organic matter transform to Mineral Oil and migrate into traps.

 Diesel also considered Coal Dust “Pulverulent solid fuel” which Germany had in supply and probably on a large scale, but as we know today it proved impractical in many applications and would have poor emissions.
 Germany ranks number 7 in global coal reserves today.
 Anthracite coal was the national fuel of choice, as it was readily available.
 He did spend a fair amount of his patent discussion on the fuel supply and injection system for pulverulent solid fuel.